 Aidan is a member of the Institute of Physics, the American Physical Society, the American Vacuum Society and the Materials Research Society.
 He has acted as a reviewer for several peer-reviewed journals, including Advanced Materials, IEEE Transactions on Nanotechnology and Small.

-Funded Investigator Tyndall National Institute Low Energy
+Principal Investigator Tyndall National Institute Low Energy